aptech/docs/docs/CR-bessely.rst

 Purpose
 ----------------

-Computes a Bessel function of the second kind (Weber's function), Yn(x).
+Computes a Bessel function of the second kind (Weber's function), :math:`Y\ n\ (x)`.

 Format
 ----------------
 .. function:: bessely(n, x)

-    :param n: NxK matrix or P-dimensional array where the last two dimensions are NxK, the order of the Bessel function.
+    :param n: the order of the Bessel function.
 Nonintegers will be truncated to an integer.
-    :type n: TODO
+    :type n: NxK matrix or P-dimensional array where the last two dimensions are NxK

-    :param x: LxM matrix or P-dimensional array where the last two dimensions are LxM, ExE conformable with  n.
+    :param x:
-    :type x: TODO
+    :type x: LxM matrix or P-dimensional array where the last two dimensions are LxM, ExE conformable with *n*.

-    :returns: y (*TODO*), max(N,L) by max(K,M) matrix or P-dimensional array where the last two dimensions are max(N,L) by max(K,M).
+    :returns: y, max(N,L) by max(K,M) matrix or P-dimensional array where the last two dimensions are max(N,L) by max(K,M).

 Examples
 ----------------